Onexyq/siete-y-medio/README.md

 This is my PIC 10C assignment repo

 //The final complete version is under the experimental branch
+//Cards.h Cards.cpp siete-y-medio.cpp  are in the "Assignment1" folder

 //The Homework Discription //https://bitbucket.org/rikis-salazar/pic10c-winter19/src/05285730bafe17f11b50cb34ce34676a6535e436/assignments/hw1/